 There are no specific criteria used to determine whether or not somebody qualifies for outpatient care.
 More recently, only people who do not have a modicum of family support are recommended for inpatient detox.
 Even individuals with a history of seizures or delirium tremens can choose to receive outpatient treatment.
 Outpatient treatment works better when the patient has some support at home.
 The family can also monitor their physical symptoms and ensure they are safe.

-The importance of staying hydrated cannot be overstated when it comes to dealing with alcohol withdrawal.
-During the withdrawal period, your body constantly loses fluids and essential minerals along with it.
+The importance of staying hydrated cannot be overstated when it comes taking alcohol treatment caused due to alcohol addiction.
+During the detox period, your body constantly loses fluids and essential minerals along with it.
 So make sure you are not only drinking plenty of water but also loading up on electrolytes.
 Instead of opting for electrolyte-rich juices or drinks, you can always consume fruits by including them in your daily diet.

 Prepare for The Cravings

 Alcohol is a highly addictive substance.
 If you are at the point where you are facing alcohol detox symptoms, you should know that you will constantly crave alcohol.
 It goes beyond a simple mental craving and becomes an overarching physiological need akin to thirst, hunger or the need to sleep.
 Be prepared for the cravings and have your strategy in place beforehand.
 Many people take up hobbies to keep them distracted, while others prefer to surround themselves with friends or family.
 If you feel you cannot do it by yourself, seek out the help of counselors.
 These counselors will handhold you through your treatment process and you will always have somebody to call in times of intense cravings.
 Whatever method you feel will work for you, make sure you have a plan in place well in advance.